 If there’s over 3g of saturated fat per portion – many healthy guidelines say we should be cutting down on our saturated fat intake.
 This helps us avoid health issues like heart disease.
 If a serving of anything that comes in a can has more than 3g of this, then it should be avoided.

 If there is over 300mg of sodium per portion – salt is not only used as a flavor enhancer but also as a preservative.
 Sometimes this can be added during the canning process.
-High levels of salt and sodium intake is linked to high blood pressure and hypertension.
-Look for canned goods labelled as “low sodium” to be extra sure you’re not overloading on salt.
+High levels of salt and sodium intake are linked to high blood pressure and hypertension.
+Look for canned goods labeled as “low sodium” to be extra sure you’re not overloading on salt.
 With legumes, giving them a proper wash before using can greatly reduce the amount of salt and sodium in them, too.

 Anything with added sugar – sugar has started to get as much scrutiny by health professionals as saturated fat and sodium these days.
 Too much sugar in a diet can cause type 2 diabetes and is linked with obesity.
 Therefore, as tasty as fruit in syrup might sound, it’s probably best to avoid putting these onto your canned food list.